Calebkech/sorting_algorithms/README.md

 Output: see example
 Write in the file 106-O, the big O notations of the time complexity of the Bitonic sort algorithm, with 1 notation per line:

-in the best case
+- the best case
-in the average case
+- in the average case
-in the worst case
+- in the worst case

-compile with `gcc -Wall -Wextra -Werror -pedantic  -std=gnu89 106-main.c 106-bitonic_sort.c print_array.c -o bitonic`
+compile : `gcc -Wall -Wextra -Werror -pedantic  -std=gnu89 106-main.c 106-bitonic_sort.c print_array.c -o bitonic`

 ## 11. Quick Sort - Hoare Partition scheme - files `107-quick_sort_hoare.c, 107-O, 107-main.c`